-- gridder: The default setting of gridder='standard' works for images based on single pointings.
+- cell: The cell size, which is specified by this parameter, should be at least between 1/5 to 1/8 of the width of both axes of the synthesized beam to allow for proper sampling of the beam shape.
+See the CASA Guide on Continuum Imaging Parameters for mode details on cell and imsize parameters. - phasecenter: This sets the centre of the image produced by tclean.
+This parameter should be set when creating mosaics based on data with multiple pointings. - stokes: The default setting for this parameter is 'I', which will image only intensity.
+Polarisation imaging is possible if the observations were conducted in full polarisation mode, in which case the parameters stokes='IQUV' (or a single Stokes parameter) and psfmode='clarkstokes' should be set4. - gridder: The default setting of gridder='standard' works for images based on single pointings.
 However, gridder='mosaic', which uses a joint deconvolution algorithm that works in the uv-plane, must be set when imaging mosaic data and when combining 12-m Array and 7-m Array data.
-The mosaic response function, which is a convolution of the primary beam patterns for each pointing in the mosaic, will be created as a file named \.pb.
+The mosaic response function, which is a convolution of the primary beam patterns for each pointing in the mosaic, will be created as a file named .pb.
 See the CASA Guide on Mosaics Imaging for examples.
 Data combination is discussed in Chapter 9. - deconvolver: A number of deconvolvers are available.
 The standard is deconvolver='hogbom', which is recommend for data with poor uv-coverage.
 Use deconvolver='multiscale' if complicated, large-scale structures are expected in the image.
 When creating continuum images (specifically when the aggregate fractional bandwidth $\Delta \nu / \nu$ is greater than 10%) and the target has a high signal-to-noise, then deconvolver='mtmfs' (multi-term multi frequency synthesis) is recommended.
 When 'mtmfs' is set, the nterm parameter can be set to fit the spectral profile with multiple terms (which is useful for accounting for non-flat profiles).
-Hence, this will also directly derive spectral index maps (named \.alpha). - pbcor: When set to True the primary beam correction is applied to the final restored image.
+Hence, this will also directly derive spectral index maps (named .alpha)5. - pbcor: When set to True the primary beam correction is applied to the final restored image.
 The default setting is False.
-The primary beam response is typically a Gaussian with a value 1 at the center of the field (the \.pb file).
-To form an image of the sky where the flux densities of off-centre sources are scaled correctly, the output of tclean needs to be divided by this primary beam (or, in the case of mosaics, the combination of primary beam patterns used to make the mosaic). - threshold: This is the global stopping threshold that the peak residual (as measured within the region of the clean mask across all image channels) is compared to.
+The primary beam response is typically a Gaussian with a value 1 at the center of the field (the .pb file).
+To form an image of the sky where the flux densities of off-centre sources are scaled correctly, the output of tclean needs to be divided by this primary beam (or, in the case of mosaics, the combination of primary beam patterns used to make the mosaic) 6. - threshold: This is the global stopping threshold that the peak residual (as measured within the region of the clean mask across all image channels) is compared to.
 It is recommended to specify this parameter, especially when using interactive=False, to avoid overcleaning, which may add false sources to the deconvolved images by treating random noise spikes as sources.
 A suitable number for this parameter is 3 times the expected noise of the observation. - interactive: When this is set to True, a GUI will appear during the clean process that will allow users to manually draw clean masks, which will make the cleaning process more precise.
 When this is set to False, the cleaning is performed without additional user interaction. - usemask: This specifies an input mask for the cleaning process.
 When this is set to auto-multitresh, the tclean task will mimic what an experienced user would do when manually masking images, which may be particularly useful for maps with a large number of sources or maps with very complex emission structure (see the CASA Automasking Guide).